eleodor/Privacy/README.md

 **4. User Rights**
 Since no personal data is collected, there are no user data rights to exercise.

-For any questions regarding this privacy policy, please contact us at [your contact email].
+For any questions regarding this privacy policy, please contact us at eleodor_k9@yahoo.com